lcyin/todo-list-api/diagrams/hexagonal-architecture.md

 1. **🔄 Dependency Inversion**
    - Core domain doesn't depend on external frameworks
    - Dependencies point inward toward the domain
+   - PostgreSQL repository can be swapped without changing business logic

 2. **🧪 Testability**
    - Business logic can be tested in isolation
    - Easy to mock external dependencies
    - Fast unit tests without infrastructure
+   - Integration tests can use test databases

 3. **🔌 Pluggability**
    - Easy to swap adapter implementations
-   - Switch from in-memory to database without changing core logic
+   - Can switch from PostgreSQL to other databases
    - Add new adapters (GraphQL, gRPC, etc.) without core changes

 4. **📦 Separation of Concerns**